meichthys/uptime_kuma/README.md

 Install using HACS and setup like any other integration via the UI.
 Enter the uptime kuma instane url and credentials.

 The URL needs to be the full url with HTTP://HOST:PORT or HTTPS://HOST

-## Issues

-Note: Currently, the instance doesn't list the entities on the integrations page, but they should exist under developer tools using the endity id of: `binary_sensor.<uptimekuma monitor name>`.